oasisprotocol/old-docs/src/operators/amber-network.md

 * Multiple ParaTimes (parallel runtimes) running compute on the network (expect more and more added over time)

-##Timing
+## Timing

 The Amber Network will kick off in mid-June.
 We will share the specific start date on June 11.

-## What’s the goal of this network?
+## What’s the goal of this network

 This network is intended primarily for node operators who won tokens in The Quest as a means to do a final test of the